They built elaborate cities and temples.

 The ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.

-Day tours from Cancun or Playa del Carmen (like this tour) often combine Coba with a visit to the Tulum Mayan ruins, a swim at a cenote and visit to a local Mayan village to see traditional Mayan ways of life, like weaving fabrics, sleeping in hammocks and making tortillas.
+All-day tours from Cancun or Playa del Carmen (like this tour) often combine Coba with a visit to the Tulum Mayan ruins, a swim at a cenote and a visit to a local Mayan village to see traditional Mayan ways of life, like weaving fabrics, sleeping in hammocks and making tortillas.